 Maximum continuous output current

 The maximum achievable output current of the regulator varies with the input voltage but also depends on other factors, including the ambient temperature, air flow, and heat sinking.
-The graph below shows maximum output currents that the regulator can deliver continuously at room temperature in still air and without additional heat sinking.
+The graph below shows maximum output currents that the regulators in the S13VxF5 family can deliver continuously at room temperature in still air and without additional heat sinking.

 During normal operation, this product can get hot enough to burn you.
 Take care when handling this product or other components connected to it.